 TCDD’s purpose in offering these grants is:

-- To support people who are black/African American, Hispanic/Latino, Asian, and Native American to change the systems that provide supports and services for people with developmental disabilities so they may serve all people in culturally responsive ways;
+- To support people who are black/African American, Hispanic/Latino, Asian, and Native American to change the systems that provide supports and services for people with I/DD so they may serve all people in culturally responsive ways;

-To assist people who have developmental disabilities and are black/African American, Hispanic/Latino, Asian, or Native American to have better access to services and supports that meet their needs; and
+- To assist people who have I/DD and are black/African American, Hispanic/Latino, Asian, or Native American to have better access to services and supports that meet their needs; and

 - Meet the criteria noted in the Introduction above.

-Hold public meetings at least once every three months and write a short summary about the needs/values of your members who have disabilities.
+- Hold public meetings at least once every three months and write a short summary about the needs/values of your members who have I/DD.

-Work to make positive changes that will help people with disabilities to have more control over their lives.
+- Work to make positive changes that will help people with I/DD to have more control over their lives.